jzen188/iNZightTS/README.md

    say 2 or 3, and see if that makes any difference.

 2. At present, the 'Time Series Plot - Animate' option calls a cross-platform Cairo() device (within the newdevice() function in 'utils.R'), provided by the cairoDevice package.
-Support for this package may discontinue in the future versions of R - in which case, simply use X11(type = "cairo") instead.
+Support for this package may discontinue in future versions of R - in which case, simply use X11(type = "cairo") instead.

 (N.B.
 If you are still experiencing issues, please email Chris Park <cpar137@aucklanduni.ac.nz>)